microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

 ![Web Service Basic Tab](images/webapp-create-underway.JPG)

 This screen will transition to .. **Your deployment was successful..**.
-There was no need to wait on this page, you could be doing something else.
+There was no need to wait on this page, you could be doing something else on our portal and come back at a later time

-6. You have successfully create a new 'App Service'.
+6. If everything was okay, you just successfully created a new 'App Service'.

 ## Step 4: Go to your newly created Web App
 1. In the Azure Portal, search for **App Services**